Heart Attack Miami Medical Malpractice Lawyer: Sean M. Cleary

 Sean M. Cleary

-It's surprising how often doctors and nurses on the front lines do not recognize the signs and symptoms of heart attacks.
-Tens of thousands of people who go to the E.R. with symptoms of heart attack are told they are fine and are sent home, or are told they have indigestion, GERD, muscle strain, etc. According to some researchers, as many as 2-4% of people who go to the emergency room with a heart attack are discharged without the treatment they desperately needed.
+Surprisingly, doctors and nurses who have been in practice for years often fail to recognize the signs and symptoms of a heart attack.
+Therefore, numerous people who go to the E.R. with clear symptoms of a heart attack are told they are fine and sent home or are misdiagnosed with indigestion, GERD or muscle strain.
+According to research, as many as 4% of people who go to the emergency room with a heart attack are discharged without the treatment they desperately needed.

 Heart attack misdiagnosis

 Delayed heart attack diagnosis